Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

 \section{Introduction}

-In this paper we give a classification of torus equivariant principal bundles on toric varieties (or {\it toric} principal bundles for short) extending classification of torus equivariant line bundles on toric varieties by piecewise linear functions.
-We show that, for a linear algebraic group $G$, toric principal $G$-bundles are classified by the data of {\it piecewise linear maps} to $\B(G)$, the underlying space of the Tits building associated to $G$.
+In this paper we give a classification of torus equivariant principal bundles on toric varieties (or {\it toric} principal bundles for short).
+It extends Klyachko's well-known classification of torus equivariant vector bundles on toric varieties \cite{Klyachko}.
+Klyachko's classification itself is an extension of the classification of equivariant line bundles on toric varieties by integral piecewise linear functions.
+We show that, for a reductive algebraic group $G$, toric principal $G$-bundles are classified by the data of \emph{integral piecewise linear maps} to $\tilde{\B}(G)$, the \emph{cone} over (the underlying space of) the Tits building of $G$.